YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ### 6.3.
 Classic Strings (C-Strings)
-Alternatively YINI support also normal ("Classic") string literals, called C-Strings for short.
+Alternatively, YINI also supports standard ("Classic") string literals, called C-Strings for short.
 These strings are prefixed with either `C` or `c`.
 All the usual escape sequences that represents newlines, tabs, backspaces, form-feeds, and so on are supported.

 Classic strings must start and end on the same line.